 Applicability.
 The distinction between government and non-government applies to both capitalism and socialism.
 So long as a currency system remains in place, the capacities of a currency-issuing government identified by MMT will apply fully under socialism.
 An implication – whether this is the intent of the Modern Monetary Theorists themselves or not – is that socialism is technically feasible.

 The theory also clearly applies to capitalism.
 But does it suggest that capitalism can successfully be preserved?

 It may be that MMT – as with non-Marxist economics in general – cannot, at least at present, answer the question to the satisfaction of a Marxist because a theory of value has not been fully integrated into the framework.

-This is not to say that modern monetary theorists are necessarily opposed to Marx’s theory of value.
+This is not to say that Modern Monetary Theorists are necessarily opposed to Marx’s theory of value.
 At least one leading proponent has argued that a theory of value is necessary.
-Personally, I think that it should be possible to integrate Marx’s value theory into MMT, and some modern monetary theorists have touched on aspects of value in their analysis of the monetary system.
-Most notably, currency value has sometimes been explicitly linked to labor time (for example, here and here).
+Personally, I think that it should be possible to integrate Marx’s value theory into MMT, and some Modern Monetary Theorists have touched on aspects of value in their analysis of the monetary system.
+Most notably, currency value has sometimes been explicitly linked to labor time (for example, here).
 This seems to imply a broader role for value.
 But if so, this role has not yet been fully fleshed out.